Shahid Malik: Parliamentary career

+2005 general election

 In 2004 Malik was selected as the Labour candidate in Dewsbury for the 2005 general election.
 Labour saw a 6% drop in its vote nationally in 2005, and despite a 4.2% swing to the Conservatives in Dewsbury, Malik comfortably retained the seat for Labour with a majority of 4,615 ahead of Sayeeda Warsi.
 Upon his election, Malik was one of the first British-born Muslims to become an MP.

-At the 2005 House Magazine Awards, his was awarded the best Maiden Speech among the one hundred plus new MPs elected in 2005.
+At the 2005 House Magazine Awards, he was awarded the best Maiden Speech among the one hundred plus new MPs elected in 2005.
 In February 2006, he was runner-up in the Channel Four News awards in the 'Rising Star' category.
 Upon election, Malik was appointed to the Home Affairs Select Committee.
 He also served on the Environmental Audit Select Committee until the cabinet reshuffle of May 2006 when he was appointed as the Parliamentary Private Secretary to the then Minister of State for Schools Jim Knight.
 He served as an international monitor for the Palestinian Presidential elections in 2005 and Parliamentary elections in January 2006.
-In June 2007, Malik became Britain's first Muslim Minister after Gordon Brown appointed him as a Parliamentary Under Secretary of State in the Department for International Development.

-In October 2008, Malik was appointed as a Parliamentary Under Secretary of State at the Ministry of Justice and in March 2009 was subsequently appointed into a dual role as a Home Office Minister.
-In June 2009, he was appointed as Parliamentary Under Secretary of State for the Department for Communities and Local Government.

-At the 2010 general election Malik lost his seat.
-There had been significant boundary changes in his constituency which he felt had counted against him.
-Malik commented that the changes "brought in 26,000 extra Tories" from rural areas, including Denby Dale and Kirkburton.

-In his speech on election night Malik also drew attention to the role played by an independent candidate, Khizar Iqbal.
-He said Iqbal had been "brought forward not to win but to make sure that I lost".
-Iqbal had been supported by anti-sleaze campaigner Martin Bell.
-Iqbal's election agent, Jonathan Scott, was also a former Conservative Councillor and had been the election agent for Baroness Warsi in her unsuccessful bid to become the Dewsbury MP in 2005.
-Councillor Khizar Iqbal was allowed to re-join the Conservative party in May 2011.